x-tinkerer/great-project-list/NN.md

 ### https://github.com/huggingface/transformers
 Transformers: State-of-the-art Machine Learning for Pytorch, TensorFlow, and JAX.
 Transformers provides thousands of pretrained models to perform tasks on different modalities such as text, vision, and audio.

-These models can be applied on:

-📝 Text, for tasks like text classification, information extraction, question answering, summarization, translation, text generation, in over 100 languages.
-🖼️ Images, for tasks like image classification, object detection, and segmentation.
-🗣️ Audio, for tasks like speech recognition and audio classification.
-Transformer models can also perform tasks on several modalities combined, such as table question answering, optical character recognition, information extraction from scanned documents, video classification, and visual question answering.

 ## mozilla/TTS